 - Material shortages.
 Plant material, natural stone, lumber, landscape lighting, pine straw, modular wall blocks and pavers are all in more limited supply than ever.
 One-week delivery timeframes have increased to greater than a month, longer on some material.
 We're expanding our product knowledge while also being selective on what we use in landscape designs.
 Shortages are due to several factors, but the biggest one seems to be the lack of people available to do the work, to meet increased production and delivery demand.

 - Vehicle shortages.
-Planning for growth this year, we ordered four trucks in late winter that we’re still waiting to receive.
-As of the middle of May, we’re slated to receive two of those trucks for our maintenance division.
+Planning for growth this year, we ordered four trucks in late winter, two of which we’re still waiting to receive.
 They'll be put on the road as quickly as we receive them!